solarkennedy/xkyle.com/content/post/2022-10-06-cgroups-jdk-systemd.markdown

 A little observability goes a long way, and for Titus we get a lot of mileage out of the tried and true [ELK stack](https://www.elastic.co/what-is/elk-stack).
 By logging structured data about what launches when, we can ask the question:

-> Given these broken nodes with a D-Bus problem over this particular timeframe,
+> Given these broken nodes with a D-Bus problem over this particular time frame,
 > what workloads started on them just before the D-Bus problem was triggered?

 [![Titus workloads groups by image](/uploads/2022-10-06-cgroups-jdk-systemd/workloads-by-image.png)](/uploads/2022-10-06-cgroups-jdk-systemd/workloads-by-image.png)